IBM/ibm-materials-notebook/apps/docs/docs/guide/import_tutorial.md

 ## Setup

 To demonstrate the `import` feature of IBM Materials Notebooks, make a copy of the batch tutorial notebook and save it as `batch_exp_import.cmdnb` in the same workspace used for the [batch experiment tutorial](tutorial.md).
-Or, you may copy the completed notebook provided in the `/examples/batch_tutorial` directory on the [IBM Materials Notebook GitHub repository](https://github.com/IBM/ibm-materials-notebook).
+Or, you may copy the completed notebook provided in the `/examples/batch_tutorial` directory on the [IBM Materials Notebook GitHub repository](https://github.com/IBM/ibm-materials-notebook/tree/main/apps/ibm-materials-notebook).

 Finally, we will need ensure to provide the workspace with JSON data of chemicals to import.
-These files can be copied from the `/lib` and `/exp` directory in the the `/examples/batch_tutorial` on the [IBM Materials Notebook GitHub repository](https://github.com/IBM/ibm-materials-notebook).
+These files can be copied from the `/lib` directory in the [batch tutorial](https://github.com/IBM/ibm-materials-notebook/tree/main/apps/docs/examples/batch_tutorial).
 Once these files have been copied over, close and reload the workspace folder, which will allow the extension to load the new data into the in-memory database.

-**Note**: If you have completed and ran successfully the notebook from the `batch tutorial` then the needed file from the `/exp` directory should already be present.
+**Note**: If you have completed and ran successfully the notebook from the `batch tutorial` then the needed file from the `/lib` directory should already be present.

 ## Converting the Batch Experiment to use Imports